florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/models.rst

 Component Computation Structure
 *******************************
-The following two links directs to the N2 diagrams representing the performance and sizing computation in hydrogen fuel system component.
+The following two links directs to the N2 diagrams representing the performance and sizing computation for the hydrogen fuel system component.

 .. raw:: html